SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 <ui5-tabcontainer overflow-mode="StartAndEnd"></ui5-tabcontainer>
 ```

 - If you previously imported `TabContainerBackgroundDesign`, use `BackgroundDesign` instead.

- - The `showOverflow` property is removed.
+- The `showOverflow` property has been removed removed.

 If previously you have used:
 ```html
 <ui5-tabcontainer show-overflow></ui5-tabcontainer>
 ```

-now use the `overflowButton` slot:
+Now use the `overflowButton` slot instead:
 ```html
 <ui5-tabcontainer>
 	<ui5-button slot="startOverflowButton" id="startOverflowButton">Start</ui5-button>